tukirella/CAMehameha/README.md

 ### 🐉 LoadBalancer Cleanse – Android16

-- 🧼 **Scans all OCI compartments** to detect abandoned, underutilized, or misconfigured Classic & Network Load Balancers
+- 🧼 **Scans all OCI compartments** to detect abandoned, underutilized, or misconfigured Classic & Network LB.
 - ⚙️ **Analyzes** listeners, backend sets, health status, lifecycle state, age, and configuration drift
 - 📊 **Assigns a per-LB Ghost Score** to quantify risk, waste, and cleanup priority
 - 📄 **Generates a detailed CSV export** for offline analysis and governance